m-ashry-eg/SAA-C03/notes/README.md

   - **Cost Consideration**: While enabling global tables doesn’t incur an additional cost, you will be charged for the resource used in each region (e.g., storage, provisioned throughput, etc.).

-- ### DynamoDB On-Demand Backups

-  - **What is**: DynamoDB On-Demand Backups is a feature provided by Amazon DynamoDB that allows you to create full backups of your DynamoDB table at any time, without having to provision and manage backup resources.

-  - **Ad Hoc Backups**: On-Demand Backups allow you to create backups of your DynamoDB table whenever you need them.
-This is in contrast to scheduled backups, which are automated and periodic.

-  - **No Additional Cost for Backups**: Creating On-Demand Backups does not incur additional charges.
-You are only chargers for the storage of the backups.

-  - **Retention Period**: On-Demand Backups are retained for 35 days, which means you have a 35-days window to restore your table to any point within that period.

 - ### DynamoDB Point-in-Time Recovery (PITR)